Mammut Smart 2.0 Review

 The Mammut Smart 2.0 is a "passive" assisted belay device.
 That means that there are no moving parts inside the Smart that cam or pinch the rope to slow it down.
 Instead, the rotation of the device against your carabiner is what creates the pinch.
 This device is rated for use with 8.7 to 10.5mm ropes, and Mammut recommends using their Smart HMS carabiner with this device (it has a safety gate to prevent cross-loading and unscrewing).
 We didn't have one of those on hand and tested it primarily with a Black Diamond Gridlock carabiner.
 Note that part of the way these passive lockers work requires a certain diameter on the carabiner that you are using, so you should ideally pair them with the recommended carabiner or with a larger H or HMS type locking carabiners from another manufacturer and not the smaller Type B or Basic locking carabiners.

 We thought the catch and bite on this device was superior to that of the tube style devices.

 We always kept our brake hand down when belaying with the Smart, which is the recommended technique.
-Use of the old-school tube-style belay technique is not recommended (where you bring the brake rope above and parallel with the lead side to take in or give out slack.
+Use of the old-school tube-style belay technique is not recommended (where you bring the brake rope above and parallel with the lead side to take in or give out slack).
 In fact, studies done on the older Smart show that without the hand in the proper brake position the device alone won't stop the climber (though the drop test video of the 2.0 does show it engaging without a tensioned brake hand).
 Mammut designed an extra little piece called the Smarter, that attaches to the top of the Smart and prevents the ropes from getting too close.
 They recommend this attachment for newer belayers who are still learning best practices.
 We didn't test the additional piece — it seems like a good idea, but it does add cost and looks like something that can easily get lost.